dsersy/polyp-detector/README.md

 pipeline) to compare them to the ground-truth annotations.

-The results are printed in form of tab-separated table, and correspond to values found in Table 1, Table 2, and Table S1 in the MEPS paper [2].
+The results are printed in form of tab-separated table, and correspond to values found in Table 1, Table 2, and Table S1 in the journal paper [2].

 ### Part 1b: leave-one-out evaluation of detector pipeline